How Much Does HIV Treatment Cost?

 People with HIV can live longer, healthier lives than ever before thanks to HIV medicines and other therapies.
 These include once-a-day pills that treat the infection.

 But HIV treatments can be expensive.
 HIV care involves a type of medication called antiretroviral therapy (ART) and regular visits with your doctor.
-One study estimated that costs of this care could run anywhere between $1,800 to $4,500 each month during a person’s lifetime.
+One study estimated that costs of this care could run anywhere between $1,800 to $4,500 each month through a person’s lifetime.
 Most of this, about 60%, comes from the high cost of ART medications.

 The cost is more than most people can afford on their own.
 But there are options available to ease the financial strain so you can get the medication you need.